 Both newspapers apologised on their front pages after it became clear that Malema was indeed misquoted as criticising President Jacob Zuma, a move that could have landed him in hot water with the ruling party.

 “The Star and the Daily Sun have conceded that they were in breach of the code and have apologised.
+There is no need to go over that ground again,” said press ombudsman Joe Thloloe.

 He said Shivambu’s request suggested he did not understand how the press ombudsman’s system works.